rdszhao/pressed-play/README.md

 a crucial part of any subjective art technology is user feedback. to do so, I implemented a cute little "like" / "dislike" feedback system on the site that gives either a feedback value of -1 or 1, which we can integrate into our training by switching up the loss function:

-original Loss:
+original loss:

 $$
 \text{loss} = \text{reconstruction loss} + \text{kl divergence}
 $$

-adjusted Loss with RAML:
+adjusted loss with RAML:

 $$
 \text{loss} = \text{reconstruction loss} - \lambda \times \text{reward} + \text{kl divergence}